Rights for neurodivergent US families

 9. Workplace protection (FMLA)

-If you work for a company with 50+ employees and have been there 12 months, FMLA gives you:
+If you work for a company with 50+ employees and have been there 12 months, FMLA gives you up to 12 weeks/year unpaid leave to care for a child with a serious health condition.
+Can be used intermittently.

 10. Special Needs Trust

 To leave money/property to a disabled adult child without disqualifying them from SSI/Medicaid.
-Talk to a special needs attorney before doing this — DIY can disqualify benefits.
+Talk to a special needs attorney before doing this.

 If you want a practical manual of your child to share with school, therapists, doctors — Atypos.family builds one in ~8 minutes.